Aural Haematoma (swollen ear flap) in cats

 - An aural haematoma is a blood filled swelling in the earflap.

-- The swelling is usually soft, hot to touch, and depending on size, can cause the ear to droop.
+- The swelling is usually soft, hot to touch, and cause the ear to droop depending on its size.

 What is an aural haematoma?

-Your cat will need pain relief, to have their ear drained, and treatment for the underlying cause.
+Your cat is likely to need their ear drained, pain relief, and treatment for the underlying cause.

-your vet will prescribe medication to treat whatever has caused your cat’s aural haematoma to form in the first place.
-This could be antibiotics for an ear infection, an anti-parasitic for ear mites, or perhaps anti-itch medication for a skin problem.
+Treating the underlying cause – once your vet knows what has caused your cat’s aural haematoma to form in the first place, they will be able to prescribe them treatment.
+This could be antibiotics for an ear infection, treatment for ear mites, or perhaps anti-itch medication for a skin problem.

 Ongoing care and outlook

-After your cat’s haematoma has been treated, you will need to keep their ear clean and protected.
-If they are sent home with a head cone you will need to make sure they wear it 24/7 (until your vet says otherwise).
-You will need to keep their ear clean, give all prescribed medication and monitor them for pain, swelling and redness.
+- If they are sent home with a head cone you will need to make sure they wear it 24/7 until your vet says otherwise.

-It’s normal for an aural haematoma to leak a small amount of blood after being drained, but if it bleeds a lot, or for longer than expected, call your vet for advice.
-Your cat should be fully recovered within a week or two if they heal without any complications.
+- Monitor them for pain, swelling and redness – it’s normal for an aural haematoma to leak a small amount of blood after being drained, but if it bleeds a lot, or for longer than expected, call your vet for advice.

 Treatment for an aural haematoma can be expensive, especially if your cat requires surgery.
 Consider insuring your cat as soon as you get them, before any signs of illness start.
 This will ensure you have all the support you need to care for them.